kobbyga/creditmetrics-python/README.md

 5. Calculate implied loan forward values (default or non-default)
 6. Aggregate to portfolio values
 7. Calculate Absolute VaR and Expected Shortfall
+8. Testing is done for simulation stability, and that all rows in transition matrix equal to 1

 ## Portfolio Construction